seenthattinker/demo/audit.md

 1. Not if achievable entirely through standard practice.
 Engineering, design and programming constitute SR&ED.
 1. Not unless they support eligible experimental development.
 Projects qualify if they’re time-consuming, costly, complex, or difficult.
 1. These things are irrelevant unless all three eligibility criteria are met.
 Uncertainties related to budget, scheduling, marketing, and the like, matter.
-1. Not unless they lead to at least one technological uncertainty, novelty, innovation or uniqueness &mdash; *first of its kind\t- &ndash; &mdash; always demonstrates a technological advancement.
+1. Not unless they lead to at least one technological uncertainty, novelty, innovation or uniqueness &mdash; *first of its kind &mdash; always demonstrates a technological advancement.
 1. Because these are not necessarily the outcome of experimental development.